komura-crm/donaldboulton/src/content/posts/jew-who.md

 This work force were the greatest from all over the World as Engineers and Skilled Craftsmen.

-Some of the impossible feats like placing the huge blocks were done through a gathered human force using Hunan Bio Plasmic Energy through song to dance them into place = Parting of the Red Sea was through song not miracles!
+Some of the impossible feats like placing the huge blocks of stone in structures were done through a gathered human force using Hunan Bio Plasmic Energy through song to dance them into place = Parting of the Red Sea was through song not miracles!

 I mentioned in Playtime of how Great Cultures fall and it's mostly from getting stuck on themselves, living like sluts and playing around to much.

-Same with the Upper Kingdom of Egypt; & Rome, "China several times", and most all great cultures defeated themselves with playtime and laziness
+Same with the Upper Kingdom of Egypt; & Rome, "China several times", and most all great cultures defeated themselves with playtime and laziness.

 Once this started occurring the Lower Kingdom started cutting the off the Gold, good's and service's to the Upper Kingdom and called there people home.
 Causing the other tribes to start to leave.
 They could easily see that the army's were being overrun and that they would be slaves to the new rulers.

 While they were leaving they had to leave behind the Mixed Bloods of the Unclean.
 Back then if you mixed out of your religion, culture or race you were considered unclean.
 It happened a lot all over the World from war which is basically for three reasons, Conquest, Wealth mainly Rape.
 Rape was used to destabilize as well as the invading forces, like the USA did not bring there wives with them.
 So rape the enemy!

-> Got that from Moses, he was famous for that!
+> The World got that from Moses, he was famous for that!

 Mixing was really tabu because whom in China wants a child of mixed blood in a pure culture.